Earl of Carrick: Creation of 1628

-In 1628, King Charles I created John Stewart the Earl of Carrick.
+In 1628, King Charles I created John Stewart the Earl of Carrick in the Peerage of Scotland.
 He had already been made Lord Kincleven in 1607, also in the Peerage of Scotland.
 He was a younger son of Robert, Earl of Orkney, bastard son of King James V; thus, he was Charles's half-great-uncle.
-This title was deemed not to conflict with the Earldom of Carrick held by the heir to the throne, as it referred not to the province in Ayrshire, but to the lands of Carrick on Eday in Orkney.
+This title was deemed not to conflict with the Earldom of Carrick held by the heir to the throne, as it referred not to the province in Ayrshire, but instead to the lands of Carrick on Eday in Orkney.

 John Stewart married Lady Elizabeth Southwell, daughter of Charles Howard, Earl of Nottingham, and widow of Sir Robert Southwell.
 By her, he had one daughter, Margaret.
 He is also known to have had two natural children: a son, named Henry, and a daughter, whose name is unknown.
 As he had no legitimate son, his titles became extinct on his death around 1645.